maverov/Python-B1/README.md

 Python Virtual Robot, ALL Project Semester 2

 Our Project is Tower Defence Game developed for use within the programming language of Python.
-This project uses a wide range of internal and external modules, complete in the programming language Python.
+This project uses a wide range of internal and external modules.

 ##The Team:
 •	William Read (Project Manager)